 consistent with the standard relation $G_3\sim g_s^2\ell_s/N^2$ for $N$ D1-branes~\cite{Polchinski1998}.
 This large-$N$ counting argument gives the scaling of $G_3$ with the microscopic parameters.
-A second, independent derivation, from the spin-2 sector of the composite field Lagrangian $\mathcal{L}_{\Phi_1}'$ gives the exact value $G_3 = 1/4\pi$ (in units of $\ell_\mathrm{AdS}$), derived in Section~\ref{sec:EH}.
-The consistency of the two derivations is a non-trivial check on the identification of the GN model with AdS$_3$/CFT$_2$.
+A second, independent derivation from the spin-2 sector of the composite field Lagrangian $\mathcal{L}_{\Phi_1}'$ gives the exact value $G_3 = 1/4\pi$ (in units of $\ell_\mathrm{AdS}$), derived in Section~\ref{sec:EH}.